 Selecting a Manufacturing Partner for Scale-Up

-In preparation for positive Phase III results, IPM has selected QPharma as its initial launch partner to manufacture the rings that will be used by former participants of the two trials in open-label-studies and pending regulatory approval for broader distribution.
+Following Phase III results announced in 2016 that showed the ring safely helps reduce women's HIV risk, IPM selected QPharma as its initial launch partner to manufacture the rings that will be used in open-label extension studies by former participants of the two Phase III trials and young women who are using the ring for the first time, pending regulatory approval for broader distribution.

 IPM is also engaged in a global search for a manufacturing partner to produce the ring following its potential approval by regulatory authorities.
 This extensive search process involves proposal solicitations, diligent evaluations of costs and capabilities, and site visits.